TruJet: History

-MEIL holds 90 per cent stake in the airline.
-TruJet has "temporarily" suspended its flight operations until further notice.

 The airline adopted the brand name TruJet in February 2015.

 TruJet received its air operator's certificate for regional operations from the Directorate General of Civil Aviation on 7 July 2015.
 The airline commenced operations on 12 July with a flight from its Hyderabad hub to Tirupati.

 The airline's Air Operators Permit (AOP) was changed to the scheduled commuter operator (SCO) category by the DGCA in May 2017, allowing the carrier to operate flights to other regions of India under the government's UDAN Regional Connectivity Scheme.

+By 2018, the airline was operating to 20 destinations with five ATR aircraft and had carried around 1.2 million passengers.
+TruJet's operated over 300 UDAN flights a week, amounting to about 73 per cent of its total capacity.
+But by 2019, the airline began seeing cancellations.
+In 2020 the Covid-19 pandemic brought in further operational difficulties.

 From 12 July 2020, five out of seven ATR aircraft operated by TruJet were grounded by lessors due unpaid dues.